m-dadej/MarSwitching.jl/paper/paper.md

 y, s_t, X = generate_msm(μ, σ, P, T, β = β)
 ```

 The model is estimated using `MSModel()` function.
 The user needs to specify the dependent variable `y`, the number of states `k`.
-The exogenous variables are passed to either `exog_vars` or `exog_switching_vars` argument, depending wether the variable is expected to have a switching parameter.
-In a similar vein the user may pass exogenous variable for time-varying transition matrix into `exog_tvtp`.
+The exogenous variables are passed to either the `exog_vars` or the `exog_switching_vars` argument, depending wether the variable is expected to have a switching parameter.
+In a similar vein the user may pass an exogenous variable for the time-varying transition matrix into `exog_tvtp`.
 However, in order to have an intercept the column of ones needs to be added explicitly.

 ```Julia
 # estimate the model